How to get the right level of financing for your commercial real estate project

 The right amount of financing can make or break your commercial real estate project.
 However, entrepreneurs often don’t realize just how much financing they’ll need until a cash crunch ensues.
 In such a case, you might have to get an emergency high-interest loan to cover the shortfall.
 You could even be forced to give up your prized new commercial space.

-“Businesses often underestimate or overlook major costs associated with a new property,” says BDC Major Accounts Manager Jean-Sébastien Vincent.
-Marc Noël-Corriveau, BDC Senior Account Manager, concurs: “It’s common for companies to not get enough financing for real estate projects.
+“Businesses often underestimate or overlook major costs associated with a new property,” says BDC Director, Corporate Financing Jean-Sébastien Vincent.
+Marc Noël-Corriveau, also a director for Corporate Financing, concurs: “It’s common for companies to not get enough financing for real estate projects.
 That can put a lot of pressure on working capital.”